-This one-legged running vertical jump test is a variation of the standing vertical jump, and similar to the running two-legged take-off VJ test used for basketball.
-The vertical jump test with a run up and single leg take-off is used in the AFL draft, as it replicates the players running then leaping for a mark.
+This running one-leg vertical jump test is a variation of the standing vertical jump, and similar to the running two-legged take-off VJ test used for basketball.
+The vertical jump test with a run-up and single leg take-off is used in the AFL draft, as it replicates the players running then leaping for a mark.
 There is also the Max Touch basketball leap test, which does not specify single or double leg takeoff and measures jump height from the ground up.
-These tests are best conducted using the vertec equipment or similar.
+These tests are best conducted using the Vertec® equipment or similar.

-- procedure: Record the standing height by standing below the apparatus with both feet flat on the ground, and stretching up one arm and reaching as high as possible.
+procedure: Record the standing height by standing below the apparatus with both feet flat on the ground, and stretching up one arm and reaching as high as possible.
 The subject then stands about 5 meters from the base of the apparatus, and when ready take 3 to 5 steps before leaping off up off one leg as high as possible, using the arms and legs to assist in projecting the body upwards.
 The subject should attempt to take off at a point so that at the peak of the jump he is directly under the apparatus, and the arm is fully extended.
 This may take some practice.
 The difference in distance between the standing reach height and the jump height reached is the score.
 The best of three attempts is recorded.
-See a video example of the this test being performed at the AFL draft camp.

-- the vertec equipment is expensive, especially relative to the chalk and wall vertical jump method.
+- The Vertec® or similar equipment is expensive, especially relative to the chalk and wall vertical jump method.

 - Vertical Jump Demonstration Videos